History of AVCon

 July 16th and 17th, 2005 – Adelaide University

-AVCon 2005 – RPG
+AVCON 2005 – RPG

 AVCon adopts its first OFFICIAL theme, RPG.
 All art, website and promotion takes on a classic role-playing game feel.